UK pro-EU campaigners hold 'No to Boris' march in London | DW | 20.07.2019

 Both Johnson and his rival Jeremy Hunt have said they will take Britain out of the EU with or without any withdrawal agreement.

-Organizers said the aim was to "make it clear to Boris Johnson that we want to stop the Brexit chaos."
+Organizers said the aim was to "make it clear to Boris Johnson that [they] want to stop the Brexit chaos."

 "This is a national emergency.
 We won't put up with a hard Brexit PM being imposed on the country and hurtling us towards the cliff edge," the organizers said.